 I’m still not clear on the title.
 The name “Mao” conjures up the Chairman, but Li was chosen by representatives of Madame Mao, not Chairman Mao, to learn ballet at the Beijing Dance Academy.
 I’m not sure why he was called the “last”, unless perhaps he was the last child selected during tryouts.

 This movie, like Jiro Dreams of Sushi and Kings of Pastry, was a gift from my in-laws.

-Keep reading for a catalog of all the unnecessary CGI animals as well as a plot summary with SPOILERS in the form of a beat sheet in the style described in Blake Snyder’s Save the Cat.
+Keep reading for a plot summary with SPOILERS in the form of a beat sheet in the style described in Blake Snyder’s Save the Cat.